Francesco I Gattilusio: Freebooter

 The Gattilusio family came from the Republic of Genoa.
 The parents of Francesco and his brother Niccolò are not known, although based on the heraldic evidence of their inscriptions, Anthony Luttrell argues that their mother was a member of the Doria family.

 Francesco enters the historical record as a freebooter or pirate.
 In 1354, Francesco and his crew landed on Tenedos.
 The island served at the time as residence to John V Palaiologos, one of three co-emperors to the throne of the Byzantine Empire, the others being his father-in-law John VI Kantakouzenos and brother-in-law Matthew Kantakouzenos.
 John V and his in-laws were in conflict at the time.

 John V and Francesco entered an alliance to enable John to regain control of Constantinople.
-In return, he would be given the hand of Maria Palaiologina, a sister of John V, in marriage.
+In return, he would be given the hand of Irene renamed Maria Palaiologina, a sister of John V, in marriage.

 In early December 1354, Francesco led a fleet to Constantinople.
 They approached the city late at night and pretended that they needed assistance.
 They claimed that one of their ships was sinking and requested help in salvaging the cargo from shipwreck, and promised a share of it to the sentries of the city for their help.
 Seeing a chance to profit, the sentries opened a gate.
 Francesco then led about five hundred armed men through the gate, took command of the Walls of Constantinople, and roused the citizens from their sleep with shouts in favor of John V. Riots in favor of John V soon started.
 By 4 December 1354, John VI resigned his title and retired to a monastery.